 Paint - The YV stock cars, including the roof and underbody, were painted box car red with black trucks.

 Along with a number of truss-rod equipped box cars, the YV had four steel underframe, ex-Harriman box cars, numbered 610-613.
 They were purchased in 1938 and 1939.
-Box cars 610-612 were Harriman B-50-1/2/4 box cars and Westerfield Models makes a resin kit for this car as Kit No. 1751.
+Box cars 610-612 were Harriman B-50-1/2/4 box cars and Westerfield Models makes a resin kit for this car as Kit No. 1751; scroll down this page and click on the link for 1751.
 (No. 613 was a B-50-5 and is not yet available from Westerfield although they are working on releasing that kit too.)
 The kits do not include trucks or YV decals.

 These Westerfield models were modified to more closely match the YV box cars by the addition of end doors, knee braces, photo-etched Carmer cut levers, air hoses, the horizontal line of nuts and washers along the bottom of the sides of the cars, (especially visible in the prototype photo of 612), and removal of the jacking pads on the side sills.
 A .pdf file named Building the Harriman Cars provides a description of these additions and changes, along with painting suggestions and some tips for assembly of these resin kits.